MPLS – Fast Reroute (FRR) and TI-LFA

 No advertising protos.

-MPLS-SR – Fast ReRoute with Topology Independent Loop-Free Alternate (TI-LFA)
+MPLS-SR – Fast Reroute with Topology Independent Loop-Free Alternate (TI-LFA)

 Topology Independent Loop-Free Alternate (TI-LFA) is an advanced FRR mechanism that provides sub-50ms failover in MPLS-SR networks.
 Unlike standard LFA, TI-LFA can handle more complex topologies and guarantee fast reroute even in environments where link and node protection mechanisms might fall short.